hillbrad/U2FReviews/README.md

 On my USB-C MacBook Pro, I noticed that the USB-A tranceiver would only work when connected directly with an adapter cable.
 When I plug it into the USB hub on my montior, it doesn't function.
 This is sad because it makes it inconvenient to keep the tranceiver plugged in at my desk and use the same device for desktop + mobile.
 (I leave other USB-A U2F keys permanently in my monitor hub and they work fine.)

 **Full Disclosure:** I received several of these devices for evalutation courtesy of VASCO.

+*Additional comments by Harald Wagener:*

+Considering that the digipass uses a disposable watch battery, the power drain seems completely absurd for a device I am supposed to be using all day for two years.
+Also, the blue ring around the token actually is a thin, flexible silicone casing (the box comes with two additional, differently colored silicone casings),  and as it is open on both sides, I would say the chances of the token getting lost if you actually put it on a key ring is very high.

 ----------